Federal TEACH Grant Program

 - Complete TEACH Grant counseling.
 The Office of Financial Support and Scholarships will supply you with this information.

 - Sign a 'TEACH Grant Agreement to Serve (ATS)' and respond to requests by the U.S. Department of Education confirming your continuing intention to meet the teaching obligation.
-This ATS is available on Department of Education Website.

 To avoid repaying the TEACH Grant with interest you must be a highly-qualified, full-time teacher in a high-need subject area for at least four years at a school serving low-income students.